J-Rios/Digispark_DigiUSB-SoftSerial/README.md

 # Digispark_DigiUSB-SoftSerial

-DigiUSB (V-USB) library modified that provides digispark to use DigiMouse/DigiKeyboard/DigiJoystick with SoftSerial (SoftwareSerial) library at same time.
+This is a modified DigiUSB (V-USB) library that provides digispark to use DigiMouse/DigiKeyboard/DigiJoystick with SoftSerial (SoftwareSerial) library at same time.
 It allows, for example, using a Bluetooth module to control the mouse or keyboard.

 -------------------------------------------------------------------------------------------------------------------------